 Latino Alumni Association Scholarships

 Provides partial-tuition scholarships to USC undergraduate and graduate students who have demonstrated a strong commitment to the Latino/Hispanic community.
-Graduate scholarships are for master’s candidates only; limited awards for law, medical and doctor of pharmacy students are also available.
+Graduate scholarships are for master’s candidates only; limited awards for law, medical, and doctor of pharmacy students are also available.

 Town and Gown of USC